-Clinical Performance Evaluations and Cumulative Evaluations are available via Calipso.
-The Clinical Performance Evaluation will be available to the student at mid-semester and semester end it is completed by the supervisor.
-The Cumulative Evaluations summarizes your clinical competency across the nine disorder areas.
-This will assist the student in understanding areas of clinical strengths and weakness.
+Clinical Performance Evaluations, Cumulative Evaluations, and a Performance Summary are available via Calipso.
+The Clinical Performance Evaluation will be available to the student at mid-semester and semester end and will be available once it is completed by the supervisor.
+Cumulative Evaluations and a Performance Summary summaries your clinical competency across the nine disorder areas.
+This will assist the student in understanding areas of clinical weakness.